surifirstpin/biplus_documentation/docs/DatabaseConnection.md

   - Database port number as seen from the tunnel server.
   - IP address or DNS name of the tunnel server as seen from the public internet.
   - SSH port of the tunnel server as seen from the public internet.
-  - Username on the tunnel server for the SSH connection (the standard is looker)
+  - Username on the tunnel server for the SSH connection (the standard is looker).

 **3. Dialects** select the accurate dialect from the list using drop down option.